 Moving on to the creation of the video, many trainers often make the mistake of putting too much text on the video.
-This will be a big waste when you can not get use of the best advantage of video learning: powerful visual.
-At this point, animation is highly recommended.
+This will be a big waste when you can not get used to the best advantage of video learning: powerful visual.
+At this point, the animation is highly recommended.
 With today advanced technology, animation can deliver any type of content (text, analytics, illustration,etc..) in a stunning visual.
 Got a long list of steps to follow?
 Summarize it and put them into a timeline with graphic illustration.
 Too much data and number can cause boredom?
-Don’t worry as you can now convey them through vivid animated chart.
-In addition, when working with the studio, you are freely to choose a suitable animation concept for your targeted learners.
+Don’t worry as you can now convey them through a vividly animated chart.
+In addition, when working with the studio, you are free to choose a suitable animation concept for your targeted learners.
 Whether they are elementary students or business owners, there’s always an ideal visual style to attract them.

 3. Make use of voice over

 As video-based learning is different from the traditional method of training, it is important that your video-based learning module includes voice over.
 Sound and image makes a perfect combination.
 Cut down the amount of text in the video and convey them through a convincing voiceover.
 Just keep the most essential text and content on the screen.
 Then let the voiceover do the supporting job.
 While a high and cheerful lady voice will have a good effect on kids, adults prefer a compassionate, warmer narration.
 And don’t forget to prepare a transcript for the audio in the video.
 It will be helpful in the next tip.